carla-simulator/carla/Docs/CONTRIBUTING.md

 Code contributions
 ------------------

-So you are considering making a code contribution, great! we love to have contributions from the community.
+So you are considering making a code contribution, great!
+We love to have contributions from the community.

 Before starting hands-on on coding, please check out our